-Example : To defrost 1.2 lbs of meat.
+Example: To defrost 1.2 lbs of around beef

-Touch AUTO DEFROST pad.
-Choose food
+- 1. Touch AUTO DEFROST pad. - 2.
+Choose food category.

-- category.
-3. Enter the weight. - ENTER START
+1 2 3.
+Enter the weight.

-- After you touch ENTER/ START, the display counts down the defrost time.
-The oven will beep once during the Defrost cycle.
-At this time, open the door and turn, separate, or rearrange the food as needed.
-Remove any portions that have thawed then return frozen portions to the oven and touch ENTER/START to resume the defrost cycle. - The oven will not stop during the BEEP unless the door is opened.
+NOTE: When you touch the START pad.
+The display changes to defrost time count down.
+The oven will beep during the DEFROST cycle.
+At beep, open the door and turn food over, separate or rearrange the food.
+Remove any portions that have thawed.
+The oven will not STOP during the beep unless the door is opened.